|Address480 S Main Street Salinas, CA|

 Cost is a crucial factor to consider when deciding what college to attend.
 At Central Coast College, the tuition for in-state residents is $NaN.
 Combined with fees of $NaN, .

 Students at Central Coast College are eligible for federal financial aid.
-The average federal aid awarded to students at Central Coast College was $4,033 last year.
-The percentage of students awarded federal aid was 89%.
+The average federal aid awarded to students at Central Coast College was $4,033 last year, with 89% of students being awarded federal aid.
 This shows that if you apply for federal aid, you have a good chance of receiving it.

 Student composition is an important deciding factor for most students applying to Central Coast College.